mgupta701/CalCOFI-internship/parallax/Markdown/draft91_data_references.md

 The code for this project can be found here. [will add link]

+Graphics drawn by Mallika Gupta.
+Adapted from references below.

 ##### <span style="color:#28527A">References</span>

 <font size="-1">Breitburg, Denise, et al. "The Ocean Is Losing Its Breath: Declining Oxygen in the World's Ocean and Coastal Waters; Summary for Policy Makers."
 2018, https://unesdoc.unesco.org/ark:/48223/pf0000265196. </font>